 Barry Crane was a well-known producer and director of television shows who worked in Los Angeles.
 He directed episodes in popular series such as The Incredible Hulk, Wonder Woman, Hawaii FIVE-O, and Dallas.
 And many thought that the 57-year-old director was the best bridge player in the world -he is still a legend in the bridge world.

 No one could imagine why he had been killed.

 A detective does not give up and finds the culprit

-On May 2019 he was formally charged with the murder of Barry Crane.
+On May 2019, 34 years after the crime, he was formally charged with the murder of Barry Crane.
 The suspect is facing life in prison.